pyaf/siim-acr-pneumothorax-segmentation/README.md

-wlova is 1 on neg dice 0 on pos dice then comes wbce, wsd has ~ same perf on pos dice, but mixed loss is better at neg dice.
+wlova is 1 on neg dice 0 on pos dice then comes wbce, wsd has ~ same perf on pos dice, but mixed loss is better at neg dice. focal loss alone performs at par with mixed loss.